aert/aert-private-pocket/README.md

 aert-private-pocket
 ===================

-An opensource alternative to http://getpocket.com.
+An opensource alternative to a well known service.